Cancer research studies

 IRB number: IRB00110245

 Purpose: The purpose of this study is to learn more about how cancer changes and responds to treatment over time.
 To do this, researchers need tissue and blood samples that are collected over the whole course of a patient's cancer treatment, along with medical information.
 With time, researchers hope find better ways to prevent, diagnose, and treat cancer.
+This study is for volunteers with lung cancer, colorectal cancer, prostate cancer, gastroesophageal cancer, melanoma, breast cancer, ovarian cancer, acute myeloid leukemia, or multiple myeloma.

 Research leader: Peter Polewski, MD